 - The role of a precise (mathematical) semantics for a programming language in connection with manipulating programs.

 - Principles of programming language design and how they are applied (or not) in connection with the topics under study.

 - Discuss properties such as correctness, performance and define what they mean precisely in the given topic(s).

 - Specify ideas and concepts as rigorous definitions and make falsifiable (or provable) statements about them.

 - Apply central results in the given area of studies.

-- Develop a given project proposal into a project plan, execute it, and present the results.
+- Develop a project proposal within recent research in programming languages and systems into a project plan, execute it, and present the results.

 Lecture phase: lectures and exercises, formation of seminar/project groups

 Seminar phase: student seminar presentations